dart-lang/sdk/pkg/analyzer/doc/implementation/coding_style.md

 ### Lint rules

-For historic reasons we have enabled some the lint rules in the [core][core] and [recommended][recommended] rule sets, but some have been disabled in various packages.
+For historic reasons we have enabled some of the lint rules in the [core][core] and [recommended][recommended] rule sets, but some have been disabled in various packages.

 [core]:https://github.com/dart-lang/lints/blob/main/lib/core.yaml